VAT in UAE : 5% Rate, Registration Threshold, Exemptions & Filing Rules

 Example:

-If the retailer bought the laptop from a distributor for AED 1,500 plus AED 75 VAT (input VAT), the net VAT payable to the government would be:
+But, when the store buys the same laptop for AED 1,500 + AED 75 VAT (input VAT) from the distributor, the net VAT will be:

-So, the retailer pays AED 25 to the government.
+So, the retailer will pay AED 25 to the government.

 What are VAT Compliance and Obligations in UAE

-Every business in UAE must comply with VAT laws if the fall under the required criteria.
-Here are some of the major compliance obligations that the businesses need to follow in the UAE
+Every business in UAE must comply with VAT laws if they fall under the required criteria.
+Here are some of the major compliance obligations that the businesses need to follow in the UAE.

 VAT Registration Requirements in UAE

-Voluntary Registration: Businesses with taxable supplies and imports between AED 187,500 and AED 375,000 can voluntarily register for VAT.
-Voluntary registration can be beneficial for businesses as it allows them to reclaim input VAT and enhances their credibility in the market.
+VAT Voluntary Registration: Entities with taxable supplies and imports worth between AED 187,500 and AED 375,000 may voluntarily register for VAT.
+Voluntary VAT registration can bring many benefits to a business.

 Invoice Generation and Payment Collection

-• Use a full tax invoice for B2B transactions or supplies over AED 10,000.
+• Use a tax invoice in full form for transactions between businesses or when supplies exceed AED 10,000.

-• Use a simplified tax invoice for B2C transactions or supplies under AED 10,000.
+• Use a simplified tax invoice for B2C transactions or supplies valued at AED 10,000 or less.

-• Ensure each invoice includes: “Tax Invoice” label, supplier and recipient details, TRN, unique invoice number, invoice and supply dates, description of goods/services, quantity, unit price, total amount excluding VAT, VAT rate and amount, gross total, discounts, and reverse charge statement if applicable.
+• Invoices must have the following information: "Tax Invoice" heading, information about the supplier and customer, TRN, invoice number, date of issuance and supply of goods/services, description of the goods/services, quantity, unit cost, amount excluding VAT, VAT rate and amount, gross total amount, and reverse charge notice if applicable.

-• Issue VAT invoices within 14 days of the supply date.
+• VAT invoices must be issued within 14 days from the date of supply.

-• Collect 5% VAT from customers on taxable supplies.
+• Collect 5% VAT from customers on all taxable supplies.

 VAT Return Filing